canonical/lxd/doc/dev-lxd.md

 not strictly needed is a pretty useful feature.

-In LXD, this feature is implemented through a `/dev/lxd/sock` node which is created and setup for all LXD instances.
+In LXD, this feature is implemented through a `/dev/lxd/sock` node which is created and set up for all LXD instances.

 This file is a Unix socket which processes inside the instance can connect to.
 It's multi-threaded so multiple clients can be connected at the